devorahaberman/chunk-profile-site/README.txt

 📬 Feedback or Treats?
 If you'd like to contribute, fix a typo, or send a virtual belly rub, feel free to fork or open an issue.
 Chunk accepts praise in the form of GitHub stars ⭐ or real-life snacks 🦴.

+📄 License
+This project is MIT-licensed because Chunk believes in open source — and open snack containers.

+Made with love and drool by Devorah Ortega.

 HTML FRAMEWORK CREDITS: